- Date/Place of Birth: 1880, Penrith

 - Australian Army Nursing Service

-Military Service with AANS: Perkins enlisted with the Australian Army Nursing Service as a staff nurse on 9 October 1915 and was allocated to the quarterly general reinforcements of No 2 Australian General Hospital (AGH).
-Perkins embarked on A67 HMAT Orsova on 10 November 1915 and was taken on strength by No 2AGH on 9 December 1915 then stationed in Egypt.
-On 13 October 1916, Perkins was attached to the Choubra Military Infectious Hospital near Cairo.
-On 16 January 1917, Perkins left Alexandria aboard the Essquibo for England and was then sent to France to serve with No 13 Stationary Hospital Rouen before transferring to No 83 General Hospital at Boulogne, France.
-On 18 July 1917, Perkins was transferred to the AIF Headquarters, London and returned to Australia aboard A64 Demosthenes and disembarked in Melbourne and completed the trip to Sydney aboard A14 Euripedes.
+On 18 July 1917, Perkins, along with sister Florrie, was transferred to the AIF Headquarters, London and returned to Australia aboard A64 Demosthenes and disembarked in Melbourne and completed the trip to Sydney aboard A14 Euripedes.
 On 13 October 1917, Perkin’s appointment was terminated, and she was employed on home service and then placed on the AIF Reserve.
 Perkins was later attached to No 7 Sea Transport Section, which allowed transports to return casualties instead of having to carry them on hospital ships.
 Each section made several voyages, staying in England for a few days to a few weeks before making another voyage, usually from the same port but on a different ship.
 Each section consisted of a medical practitioner, a matron, two nursing sisters, four staff nurses, a masseuse, a quarter master sergeant, a pharmacist, a sergeant, a corporal, and three (later eight) orderlies (privates).
 Perkins reembarked aboard the SS Ormonde on 2 March 1918 and disembarked at Suez on 4 April 1918.
-On 24 May 1918, Perkins boarded the Indarra for the trip to Marseilles and on 7 June 1918 arrived in London.
+On 24 May 1918, Perkins and another Penrith nurse Elizabeth Kearey boarded the Indarra for the trip to Marseilles and on 7 June 1918 arrived in London.
 After reporting to AIF Headquarters, Perkins was attached to No 2 Australian Auxiliary Hospital at Southall for duty.
 On 16 August 1918, Perkins returned to Australia on duty aboard the Matatua.
-Perkins reembarked aboard A7 HMAT Medic on 2 November 1918 and returned on 31 December 1918.
-Perkins was discharged in Sydney on 14 January 1919 and shortly afterward was hospitalised at No 3 Australian Auxiliary Hospital with tonsillitis.
+Perkins reembarked aboard A7 HMAT Medic on 2 November 1918, however, the ship was returned to Australia 0n 31 December and placed in quarantine owing to the influenza outbreak onboard.